 - B.S., Zoology and Anthropology, University of Wisconsin at Madison

 Areas of Expertise

 - Ocean Acidification

 Jeff came aboard at Ocean Conservancy in 2011.
-In that time he has risen from Senior Manager of our Government Relations team to its Director.
-As Director Government Relations, Jeff leads the team in navigating Capitol Hill and fighting for the goals of Ocean Conservancy and our members among elected officials.
+In that time he has risen from Senior Manager of our Government Relations team to its Senior Director.
+As Senior Director of Conservation Policy and Engagement, Jeff leads our teams in navigating Capitol Hill and fighting for the goals of Ocean Conservancy and our members among elected officials.

 Pursuing both his undergraduate and graduate studies at the University of Wisconsin at Madison, he earned his Masters of Science in limnology and marine science.
 As a Midwesterner, Jeff has described the impetus for his pursuit of marine science as “coast envy.”
 His research of sea turtles brought him to Hawaii in January, which does certainly sound more temperate than Madison.

 From Madison, Jeff decamped to Washington, DC, having secured a Christine Mirzayan graduate fellowship on the Ocean Studies Board of the National Academy of Sciences.
 His selection for another prestigious fellowship, NOAA’s Knauss Sea Grant, placed him in a policy position within the office of Senator Maria Cantwell (D-WA).
 Having gotten the politics bug, Jeff continued on Senator Cantwell’s office as Legislative Assistant for four years.
 He advised the senator on ocean and fisheries issues and staffed her chairmanship of the Senate Subcommittee on Oceans, Atmosphere, Fisheries and Coast Guard.